-Anna Mirzayan (she/her) is a freelance interpretive planner, content developer, arts writer, poet, researcher, editor, and fat curator.
+Anna Mirzayan (she/her) is a freelance interpretive planner, exhibit developer, arts writer, poet, researcher, editor, and fat curator.
 She holds a PhD in Theory and Criticism.
-She was previously the editor-in-chief of the Bunker Review and the Writer/Content Developer for Exhibition at Carnegie Museum of Natural History.
-She is currently based in Seattle.
+She was previously the editor-in-chief of the Bunker Review and the Writer/Content Developer for Exhibitions at Carnegie Museum of Natural History.
+She is currently Exhibition Coordinator at the Suquamish Museum.
+She is based in Seattle.

 Her academic research exists at the intersection of labor studies, contemporary art and photography, and surveillance.
 Mirzayan studies the impact of militarization on technological development, specifically the connection between war and visual media.
 Her research thus uses the history of visual fine arts and its co-evolution and cooperation with scopic biopower.
 She is interested in the intersection of fatness and curatorial/artistic praxis, the history of radical fat liberation and what it means to integrate the fat identity into political and cultural practices.